p4lang/bf-p4c/bf-asm/README.md

 "tofino" and "jbay" directories hold the chip schema to be used by the assembler.
 The chip schema contains register information and is a binary (python pickle file) generated from csv file in bfnregs repository.

-The chip schema for tofino is copied from the glass compiler repository to align with comparing glass output jsons.
-To ensure glass and assembler are always pointing to the same schema, create a symlink in your tofino-asm source directory to the templates directory in the glass repo:

-    ln -s $HOME/p4c-tofino/p4c_tofino/target/tofino/output/templates p4c-templates

-(FIXME -- now that glass is in the same repo, should do this automatically?)

-then any time you update the glass repo with a new chip.schema it will automatically be copied into the tofino-asm source tree.

 ### **Extracting information from hardware bfnregs info**